Exmaralda-Org/teispeechtools/README.md

         is possible, or transcription is disabled, the number of letters will be used to pseudo-align.
       - the `time` length of the utterance
+      - the `offset` of the utterance, i.e. the time of the first timeline event.
       - (to be added) a number of items after which to insert anchors